Ludwig van Beethoven

 Overture to Egmont, op.
 84

-Beethoven wrote almost a dozen overtures, the most famous, of course, being the four that are connected with his only opera, Fidelio.
-Some are awful, like Wellington’s Victory, and others are of the stellar quality that the composer’s name evokes.
-Without doubt, in the forefront of the latter group is the Egmont overture from 1809-10.
-It is a...
+Beethoven wrote almost a dozen overtures, perhaps the most famous, of course, being the four that are connected with his only opera, Fidelio.
+Of the rest, one is a potboiler–Wellington’s Victory–and some others are not heard often today.
+But most are of the stellar quality that all expect.
+Without doubt, in the forefront of the latter group is Egmont.
+It is a commonplace of the...

 Overture to Fidelio, op.
 72